 By the end of 2009, banks and other servicers had completed fewer than 70,000 permanent mortgage modifications under HAMP.

 The lenders were unprepared to make the switch from collecting mortgage payments to walking borrowers through the complexities of a mortgage restructuring.
 In addition, the administration didn’t anticipate that squabbles between lenders who held primary mortgages and those who held second liens on properties would prevent homeowners from getting modifications.

 Executives for the largest servicers, including Wells Fargo & Co.
-(WFC) and Bank of America Corp.
-(BAC), were summoned to White House meetings to discuss why progress was so slow.
+(WFC:US) and Bank of America Corp.
+(BAC:US), were summoned to White House meetings to discuss why progress was so slow.
 Servicers complained borrowers were hard to reach and failed to fill out paperwork correctly.
 Meanwhile, outside Washington, borrowers told housing counselors that servicers were hard to reach and weren’t acting in good faith to keep them in their homes.